mostafatalebi/load48/README.md

 `url` **required**
 The target URL.
 It can be quoted, if it contains non-regular characters.

-`per-worker-stats` **optional**
+`assert-body-string` **optional**
-If true, then aside from overall stats, each worker stats is also given.
+If set, checks to see if response's body's content contains the given string or not, if yes, then counts that request as success

 `max-timeout` **required**
 After which the request is considered timed-out.
 It is the same value